-SUBMISSIONS PROCEDURES AND GUIDELINES:
+SUBMISSION PROCEDURES AND GUIDELINES

-Authors will also be prompted to indicate in ScholarOne whether or not the manuscript has been published elsewhere or made publicly available (e.g., in institutional repositories, working paper series, conference proceedings).
+Authors will also be prompted to indicate in ScholarOne whether the manuscript has been published elsewhere or made publicly available (e.g., in institutional repositories, working paper series, conference proceedings).
 If an earlier version of the manuscript has been published or made publicly available, the author should indicate the location of the manuscript and specify how the paper submitted differs from the earlier version.

 (1) an anonymous manuscript omitting all references to the author(s)’s name(s) or identity; and

-Your manuscript will have a unique manuscript number and you can check the progress of your manuscript at any time by returning to http://mc.manuscriptcentral.com/imreview.
-Authors will also be notified by email when a decision is issued.
+Your manuscript will have a unique manuscript number, and you can check the progress of your manuscript at any time by returning to http://mc.manuscriptcentral.com/imreview.
+Authors will be notified by email when a decision is issued.
 If a positive decision is made, revisions should also be submitted online, with an opportunity to view and respond to all comments from the editor and reviewers.

-Full support is provided, by clicking on the ‘Get Help Now’ icon located on every page to connect directly to the online support system at http://mchelp.manuscriptcentral.com/gethelpnow/index.html.
+Full support is provided, by clicking on the “Get Help Now” icon located on every page to connect directly to the online support system at http://mchelp.manuscriptcentral.com/gethelpnow/index.html.
 If you do not have Internet access or cannot submit online, please contact the IMR Editorial Office at the Center for Migration Studies by calling (212) 337-3080 or emailing [email protected].

-- Tables and Figures
+Tables and Figures

 Tables should not contain more than 20 two-digit columns or lines or the equivalent.

-- Citations and References
+Citations and References

-In-text citations and references should follow the Author-Date format of The Chicago Manual of Style (http://www.chicagomanualofstyle.org/tools_citationguide.html).
+In-text citations and references should follow the Author-Date format of The Chicago Manual of Style.
+The only exception is that an author’s first name in the references must be written with the first initial only.
 In-text citations should be parenthetical.
 For example, sources should be identified at an appropriate point in the text by last name of author, year of publication, and pagination, all within parentheses.